 The RSES sets out guiding principles for integration of land use and transport planning and identifies the requirement for local transport plans (LTPs) for certain settlements and/or under certain circumstances.
-The Office acknowledges and welcomes the Development Plan policy objective (KCDP 14-24) to prepare a Local Transport Plan (LTP) for Killarney, within two years of adoption.
-The LTP can include priorities for settlements in terms of public transport infrastructure and services, cycle investment and improvements to the pedestrian environment.
-The Office notes that RSES advocates that policies, objectives and measures that emerge from the LTP be incorporated into LAP...
+The Office acknowledges and welcomes the Development Plan policy objective (KCDP 14-24) to prepare an LTP for Listowel, within two years of adoption.
+LTP's can include priorities for settlements in terms of public transport infrastructure and services, cycle investment and improvements to the pedestrian environment.
+The Office notes that RSES advocates that policies, objectives and measures that emerge from the LTP's be incorporated into the LAP.